• Skip to primary navigation

 If you do want to take a break from trainer-led classes, you can check out Peloton Lanebreak.

 Without Peloton’s content that comes with the monthly subscription, there isn’t much functionality of the bike.
-Manual mode is only available without the subscription.
+You can change the resistance and view your resistance level from the login screen, but that’s it.

 Console